arramac/ArramacScratch/query.md

 ##LINQ to SQL Translation
 The DocumentDB query provider performs a best effort mapping from a LINQ query into a DocumentDB SQL query.
-In the following description, we assume the reader’s basic familiarity of LINQ.
+In the following description, we assume the reader's basic familiarity of LINQ.

 First, for the type system, we support all JSON primitive types – numeric types, bool, string and null.
 Only these JSON types are supported.
 The following scalar expressions are supported.